-A humidifier is a very useful appliance for keeping your indoor moisture level in check.
-It is one of those devices which need to run for extended duration like a fan for example.
+A room humidifier is a very useful appliance.
+Keeping the indoor moisture level in check becomes easy with a humidifier.
+It is one of those devices which need to run for an extended duration, like a ceiling fan for example.
 Like anything else your humidifier needs maintenance too.
 If not for the water it needs to run, it would have not have needed special care.
 This post helps you know how to clean humidifier.
 We also share how to clean ultrasonic humidifiers.
 Plus some tips with the maintenance of room humidifiers are shared.
 Different makes and models of humidifiers may have different parts or attachments.
 Generally, both Cool-Mist and Warm-Mist humidifiers can be cleaned in a similar fashion.

 HOW TO CLEAN HUMIDIFIER

 All products come with a user manual which you should try to follow line by line.
 Still, documentation may differ in explanation and may not touch every aspect of humidifier maintenance.
 This is where this post would come handy for you.
 Letting water stay for long and dry out results in mineral deposits in the tank and staining.
 Ignoring the state of your humidifier means you are inviting undue expenses in due course of time.